Would you like to have conversations in English but don’t know what to talk about?

 - What’s your favourite type of car?

-- Do you like to watch car racing?
+- Do you like car racing?

 40. Childhood